How women can prepare financially for caregiving

 3. Don't pull from your own money to cover caregiving expenses

-However, Bridges cautions to learn whether your state has filial responsibility laws first.
+However, Elser urges people to learn whether your state has filial responsibility laws first.

-"The good news is that some costs of care—including payments to the caregiver—can be covered by insurance if the individual needing care planned ahead.
-If you are the likely caregiver in your family, it is important to discuss this with your financial advisor before it is too late," Bridges said.
+“Fortunately, some care expenses, including payments to caregivers, can be covered by insurance if the person needing care has planned ahead,” she said.
 You may be able to work with your parents to put proper long-term care insurance coverage in place.

 4. Spousal planning for raising families